Buy vs Build

 - Your brand reputation can be severely damaged if you do it wrong

-2. Are you getting the best ROI for your effort?
+2. Are you getting the best ROI (return of investment) for your effort?

 - Identity verification isn't as simple as a credit card